Latest News

 Carney announces Alberta Carbon Pricing Deal that could pave the way for new oil pipeline

-The deal struck in Calgary on Friday will raise the cost of carbon credits in Alberta's industrial market from $95.50 to C$130 (94.59 USD) per metric ton in 2040.
-This is to give oil companies a financial incentive for reducing pollution.
-It is unlikely that it will'satisfy' environmentalists, who wanted a faster implementation, or oil executives, who are concerned about the impact of any industrial carbon pricing on the United States industry, which does not have a carbon price.
-Carney was in the oil-and gas city for the first time since November when he met with Alberta Premier Danielle Smith to discuss boosting investment into energy production.
-This included a new pipeline, which has yet to find a private sector sponsor.
+Calgary's deal will raise the cost of carbon credits in Alberta's industrial market from C$95 to C$130 (94.59 USD) per metric ton in 2040.
+This is a measure to give oil companies a financial incentive for reducing pollution.
+It is unlikely that it will satisfy oil executives, who are concerned about the impact of any industrial carbon pricing on the industry, especially since the United States does not have a carbon price.
+Carney was in the city of oil and gas for the first time since November when he met with Alberta Premier Danielle Smith to discuss a plan to increase investment, including funding a new pipeline.

 U.S. COMPETITION WORRIES

-Alberta frozen its 'headline industrial carbon prices' in May 2025.
-It cited the need to maintain its companies' competitiveness in light of the economic threat posed by President Donald Trumps tariffs.
+Alberta frozen its headline industrial carbon prices in May 2025.
+It cited the need to "keep its companies competitive" in light of the threat that President Donald Trump's Tariffs pose.

-The plan announced on Friday will include an escalating carbon floor price to ensure that Canada's major emitters are continually encouraged to reduce their emissions.
-Alberta's carbon price will increase from $100 to $130 per ton in 2036.
-It will then rise by 1.5% each year beginning in 2036.
+The plan announced on Friday includes an escalating carbon floor price to ensure that Canada's major emitters are continually encouraged to reduce their emissions.
+Alberta's carbon price will increase from C$100 to C$130 per ton in 2020, then by 1.5% each year beginning in 2036.

 Tim Weis is the director of industrial decarbonization for Pembina Institute.

-The deal, however, ensures that Alberta will raise its carbon price in the future as other provinces must do.
-This is a condition Carney had set for his government before it would even consider fast-tracking construction of a new crude oil export pipeline.
-For the first time, the 'agreement' provides a start date for a new crude export pipeline if governments have met their legal obligation to consult indigenous people.
+The 'deal' ensures that Alberta will raise its carbon price in time, as other provinces must do.
+This is a condition Carney had set before he would allow his government to fast-track a new crude oil export pipeline.
+For the first time, the agreement provides a start date for a new crude export pipeline if governments meet their legal obligation to consult Indigenous People.

-Alberta plans to submit a proposal to build the second West Coast oil export pipeline for Canada before July 1.
-This is despite the fact that no private company has yet agreed to take ownership of the project.
+Alberta plans to submit a proposal to build a second West Coast oil pipeline by July 1, according to the province.

 (source: Reuters)